-There are several learning

-activities that are competence - based.
+There are several learning activities that are competence -based.
 Each of these activities are related to the domain of learning.
-Examples are given below:
+Examples are given below: Psychomotor:

 - Review written description of a particular skill.
 (Ask learners to read a text and then talk about it in class.
-Allowing them to give their opinion.) - Take time for repeated practise of skills in the safety of using models or peers until the skill is mastered.
+Allowing them to give their opinion.) - Take time for repeated practice of skills in the safety of using models or

+- peers until the skill is mastered.
 (For example, working in pairs.) - Seek out practical experience that allow the learner to increase confidence as well as competence in the skills required.
 (For example, talking to parents or different people who perform different jobs and then make presentations in class.)

-- Review text for content on definition of values. - Participate in selected values clarification exercises for personal values provided by the teachers.
-This can be done as self-study (homework) or as group work. - Observing positive role models in practise.
+- Review text for content on definition of values. - Participate in selected values clarification exercises forpersonal values provided by the teachers.
+This can be done as self-study (homework) or as group work. - Observing positive role models in practice.
 A role model sends the message, "This is who a competent person is.
 This is what a competent person does."
 The teacher is the first role model that learners will use.
 Therefore, ensure that what you do and say reflects competency.

-- Competence based learning requires high levels of critical thinking and reflection.
-Such skills are learned best with some form of discovery -based learning or problem based learning. - Competence based learning entails helping learners to become active participants in and take responsibility for their own learning.
-It entails encouraging the development of critical thinking by supporting learner's efforts to retrieve and retain knowledge and put it into practise.
-It also entails creating learners who develop the habit of life-long learning in order to stay updated.

-Teamwork is essential as many learning activities are structured for groups of learners working together to discover the best solution to a given need or problem in both theoretical and practical work.

-- Other activities include creating and following a personalised learning plan, self-directed reading and completion of suggested activities that will add to one's knowledge and experience base. and selfdirected use of the internet where it is available for resources related to topics being learnt. - Prepare for and lead group discussions.
+- Competence based learningrequires high levels of critical thinking and reflection.
+Such skills are learned best with some form of discovery basedlearning or problem based learning. - Competence based learningentails helping learners to become active participants in and take responsibility fortheir own learning.
+It entails encouraging the development of critical thinking by supporting learner's efforts to retrieve and retain knowledge and put it into practice.
+It also entails creatinglearners who develop the habit of life-long learning in order to stay updated. - Team work is essential as many learning activities are structured for groups of learners working together to discover the best solution to a given need or problem in both theoretical and practical work. - Other activities include creating and following a personalized learning plan, self-directed reading and completion of suggested activities that will add to one's knowledge and experience base, and self-directed use of the internet where it is available for resources related to topics being learnt. - · Prepare for and lead group discussions.

-Remember that the activities are learner driven and progress should be made depending on the ability of the learners to understand and undertake the given activity.
+Remember that the activities arelearner driven and progress shouldbe made depending on the ability of the learners to understand and undertake the given activity.